 The day of the flight

 I remember the date very well — 4th of May.
 There were so many first times then!
 The first time I left the country.
 The first I saw an international airplane (one of the big ones, you know?).
 The first time I heard a waiter swearing at me in Spanish (this one was simply unforgettable).
-The first time I got to Russia, and too many other things to talk about right now, so let’s focus!
+The first time I got to the world’s largest country, and too many other things to talk about now, so let’s focus!

 That flight took a while, I have to admit that.
 And it was not without casualties, either.
 At the Barajas airport, I was verbally abused by a waiter.
 Or he was trying to show me the menu, I really couldn’t tell.

 Then, we finally landed at the Domodedovo International Airport in Moscow.
 Yes, Russian border control can be as frightening as in the movies.
 I didn’t believe that until I lived it.
 That day was a cold, cloudy day.
 One of the many cold, cloudy days I would experience in Moscow.
 I can still remember looking at the pine trees and realizing how Russian cold could be different from Brazilian cold.
 (A 20°C difference, I would say)